Forest O'Fears - The Haunting at Cedar Lane

 **Any information collected will not be shared with a third party.

-This year, the Forest O'Fears has teamed up with The SPCA of Westchester, a no-kill, 501(c)3 not-for-profit animal welfare organization dedicated to saving homeless, abused and abandoned animals and to protecting animals from cruelty and neglect through education and enforcement of humane laws.
+In 2019, the Forest O'Fears teamed up with The SPCA of Westchester, a no-kill, 501(c)3 not-for-profit animal welfare organization dedicated to saving homeless, abused and abandoned animals and to protecting animals from cruelty and neglect through education and enforcement of humane laws and raised of $7,000.00!

 The SPCA of Westchester was founded in 1883 by Ossining resident Mary Dusenberry after she observed horses being mercilessly whipped and beaten as they trudged up nearby hills to deliver heavy loads of coal.
 Together with caring friends, she obtained land on which to build the Society's first home and established a fund to be used to prevent cruelty to animals.
 The SPCA is still located on the same spot, making it one of the oldest landholders in Briarcliff Manor in the Town of Ossining.